Annual Conference Submitter Toolkit

 Submission Site Walkthrough

-This year's evaluation criteria and abstract submission are more defined for Research vs. Administration, Education, and Practice abstract proposals.
-Additionally, the abstract submission is broken out into individual fields for each evaluation criteria item.
+Evaluation criteria and abstract submission are defined for Research vs. Administration, Education, and Practice abstract proposals.
+The abstract submission is broken out into individual fields for each evaluation criteria item.
 This allows both you (the submitter) and members of the Scholarly Review Committee (the reviewers) to better define what your study/intervention/practice/project is really about - and how you plan to present it to the conference attendees.

-Part of what makes an excellent submission is well-defined and carefully worded learning outcomes, as well as an educational outline summary.
+Two important parts of an excellent submission are well-defined, carefully worded learning outcomes and an educational outline summary.
 Learning outcomes are what conference participants will use to measure the effectiveness of your presentation, so be sure that your outcomes address the main points you'd like attendees to take away from your session.

 Session Format Descriptions